-- 21.1 At Dropmore Infant School we recognise that pupils may encounter safeguarding issues that happen in the wider community and we will respond to such concerns, reporting to the appropriate agencies in order to support and protect the pupil. - 21.2 All staff, and especially the DSL, will consider the context of incidents that occur outside of school to establish if environmental factors may be outing the pupil's welfare and safety at risk. - 21.3 Children who may be alleged perpetrators will also be supported to understand the impact of contextual issues on their safety and welfare. - 21.4 In such cases the individual needs and vulnerabilities of each child will be considered.
+- 22.1 At Dropmore Infant School we recognise that pupils may encounter safeguarding issues that happen in the wider community and we will respond to such concerns, reporting to the appropriate agencies in order to support and protect the pupil. - 22.2 All staff are aware that safeguarding incidents and/or behaviours can be associated with factors outside the school and/or can occur between children outside these environments.
+We consider whether children are at risk of abuse or exploitation in situations outside their families. - 22.3 All staff, and especially the DSL, will consider the context of incidents that occur outside of school to establish if environmental factors may be putting the pupil's welfare and safety at risk. - 22.4 Children who may be alleged perpetrators will also be supported to understand the impact of contextual issues on their safety and welfare. - 22.5 In such cases the individual needs and vulnerabilities of each child will be considered.

-22. Serious Violence
+23. Serious Violence:

-- 22.1 All staff are aware of signs and indicators which may signal that children are at risk from, or are involved with, serious violent crime.
+- 23.1 All staff are aware of signs and indicators which may signal that children are at risk from, or are involved with, serious violent crime.
 These may include increased absence from school, a change in friendships or relationships with older individuals or groups, a significant decline in performance, signs of self-harm or significant change in well-being or signs of assault or unexplained injuries.
-Staff are aware that unexplained gifts or new possessions could also indicate that children have been approached by, or are involved with, individuals associated with criminal networks or gangs. - 22.2 At Dropmore Infant School we are aware of the risks to children and will take appropriate measures to manage any situation arising.
+Staff are aware that unexplained gifts or new possessions could also indicate that children have been approached by, or are involved with, individuals associated with criminal networks or gangs. - 23.2 Domestic violence and abuse is: any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence or abuse between those 16 or over who are or have been intimate partners or family members regardless of gender or sexuality.
+All children can witness and be adversely affected by domestic abuse in the context of their home life where domestic abuse occurs between family members.
+Exposure to domestic abuse can have a serious, long lasting emotional and psychological impact on children. - 23.3 At Dropmore Infant School we are aware of the risks to children and will take appropriate measures to manage any situation arising.

-23. Use of Photography:
+24. Use of Photography:

-23.1 We will often use photographs and film to capture achievements, monitor a child development and help promote successes within our school.
+24.1 We will often use photographs and film to capture achievements, monitor a child development and help promote successes within our school.
 We like to have a record of all the wonderful activities our pupils take part in.
 Guidelines for the use of photography at Dropmore Infant School is set out in our E-Safety Policy.

-24. Policy Review:
+25. Policy Review: